top of page

 By Guiding Light Autism Services

-Through evidence-informed, child-centered strategies, we help families turn everyday play into powerful learning moments.
+We help families turn everyday play into powerful learning moments through evidence-informed, child-centered strategies.

 1. Follow the Child’s Lead